-Houses of Tomorrow: Solar Homes from Keck to TodayFebruary 5 –May 29, 2022
+Houses of Tomorrow: Solar Homes from Keck to TodayFeb 5th–May 29th 2022

-For the 1933 World’s Fair in Chicago, George Fred Keck designed the first glass house in America with visionary modern designs including new domestic amenities.
+As highlighted by NBC5, FOX32, Chicago Tribune, and others (see bottom of webpage for full press), George Fred Keck designed the first glass house in America for the 1933 World’s Fair in Chicago with visionary modern designs including new domestic amenities.
 His groundbreaking House of Tomorrow predated steel and glass structures driven into popularity by modernists such as Mies van der Rohe by more than 15 years.
 Furthering efficiency issues from the House of Tomorrow, Keck and his brother William built hundreds of innovative mid-century homes throughout the Midwest as the first “solar architects.”
 Their development of passive solar energy and other modern construction methods now stand as early precursors to today’s sustainable building practices—which are more relevant than ever before.

 The all-glass House of Tomorrow showed millions of attendees at the 1933 World’s Fair, “A Century of Progress,” a new, technology-driven vision of what domestic life could be in the future.
 The house featured many new ideas from the first GE dishwasher to a personal airplane hangar; however, it was through this house that the Kecks found a new way to harness solar energy, leading them to make energy efficiency breakthroughs throughout their career.